THE BEST CARBON WHEELSET FOR THE MONEY – PART 2

 My test wheels arrived true and looked well built.
 While I rode them less than 1,000 miles, I encountered no quality issues with them during that time.

-Price: At the time I ordered these wheels (before the US tariffs on Chinese imports were put in place), they priced out at $1225.
+Price: At the time I ordered these wheels (before the US tariffs on Chinese imports were put in place), they priced out at as specified at $1225.
 You buy them direct from Yoeleo.